irfanhakim-as/linux-wiki/topics/nvidia.md

         run --branch=stable --arch=x86_64 --command=/app/bin/gwe --file-forwarding com.leinardi.gwe --hide-window @@u %U @@
         ```

+        The `--hide-window` flag hides the main window on startup.

 3. Configure a custom fan profile:

     - In the **Fan profile** section, expand the dropdown (currently defaults to **Auto**) and select **Custom**.